Mechanics Lien Filing Process in Florida

 8. What happens after I file the lien?

-After filing, you must serve a copy of the lien on the property owner within 15 days.
-If the lien is not satisfied, you can enforce it by filing a lawsuit within one year of the recording date.
+After recording, the lienor must serve a copy of the Claim of Lien on the property owner within 15 days (Fla.
+Stat. § 713.08(4)(c)).
+If the lien remains unpaid, you may enforce it by filing a lien foreclosure action within one year of the recording date.
+Failure to enforce within this period automatically extinguishes the lien.

-9. How can I remove or cancel a lien if I get paid?
+9. How do I remove or cancel a lien once I get paid?

-Once payment is received, you must file a Release of Lien in the same county where the lien was recorded.
-This document officially removes the lien from public record.
+Once payment is received, the lienor must record a Satisfaction or Release of Lien in the same county where the lien was filed (Fla.
+Stat. § 713.21(4)).
+This clears the lien from the public record and protects the owner from title issues.

 At Sunray Construction Solutions, we also understand the importance of protecting your rights on a construction project.
 Learn how to use the Florida mechanics lien form and how to file a mechanics lien in Florida to ensure you're paid for your hard work.